A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Summary and prospects

-In conclusion, this work demonstrates the remarkable physics reach of a \ttbar threshold run at future \epm colliders, and in particular at FCC-ee, which would allow \mt and \Gt to be measured in a theoretically and experimentally robust way, and with unprecedented precision.
-We also show that significant theoretical progress is crucial in order to fully exploit the physics potential of a future \epm machine.
+In conclusion, this work demonstrates the remarkable physics reach of a \ttbar threshold run at future \epm colliders, and in particular at FCC-ee, which would allow \mt and \Gt to be measured in a theoretically and experimentally robust way, and with unprecendented precision.
+We demonstrate that this level of precision in \mt is necessary in order to match the SM prediction for \mW to the corresponding expected experimental precision at FCC-ee, allowing for a stringent test of the SM.
+The achievable precision in \Gt would allow for setting exclusion limits on BSM decays of top quarks with branching ratios larger than 1\%.
+This can also be directly probed using the large statistics of the 365\GeV run.
+A precise \Gt measurement can also be used as an input to global interpretations in the context of SM effective field theories (SMEFT)~\cite{Durieux:2018tev}.
+Finally, we show that significant theoretical progress is crucial in order to fully exploit the physics potential of a future \epm machine.